-Sometimes called avelines, noisettes grow well in many parts of France; the country is world’s ninth largest hazelnut producer.
-Many go into their own pâtisserie and sweets but a third of all the hazelnuts in the world go into Nutella and Ferrero Rocher chocolates, which are as popular in France as anywhere.
+Sometimes called avelines, noisettes grow well in many parts of France, which is the world’s ninth largest hazelnut producer.
+Many go into their own pâtisserie and sweets, but a third of all the hazelnuts in the world go into Nutella and Ferrero Rocher chocolates, which are as popular in France as anywhere.
 In fact, the French devour a million jars of Nutella a day.

 The hazelnut of Corsica, the Nuciola di Cervioni is IGP.

-It can also be something hazelnut coloured like beurre noisette or a café noisette, an espresso with a dash of cream.
+It can also mean something hazelnut-coloured, such as beurre noisette or a café noisette, an espresso with a dash of cream.

 Image by Fabrizio Monte